xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 # Recommendations

 2018-06-20 You may want to wait for the new Flutter module template of [the flutter_module branch](https://github.com/flutter/flutter/tree/flutter_module) to land on Flutter master.
 We're getting closer!
 Today, [#18633](https://github.com/flutter/flutter/pull/18633) landed on Flutter master, bringing Flutter tooling support for plugins when adding Flutter as a library to an Android app as detailed below.
-The Flutter module will make the process much easier.
+The Flutter module will make the process much easier, and bring support for adding Flutter Views rather than just Activities.

 # Experiments, Android